gear-foundation/academy/docs/14-async-communication/homework.md

 hide_table_of_contents: true
 ---

-In this assignment, you will enhance your Tamagotchi smart contract by incorporating the ability to change ownership and granting approval to other accounts for ownership changes.
+In this assignment, you'll enhance your Tamagotchi smart contract by incorporating the ability to change ownership and granting approval to other accounts for ownership changes.

 To achieve this, you need to implement the following functions:

 - `Transfer(new_owner)` - the action changes the field owner to the indicated account;
 - `Approve(allowed_account)` - use this function to fill the field `approved_account` for the indicated account;